-How Much Will It Hurt?
+Will It Hurt?

 Anesthesia will prevent pain during surgery.
-Pain and discomfort after the procedure can be managed with medications.
+Pain and swelling are common in the first week.
+Medicine and home care can help.

 Average Hospital Stay

-- Signs of infection, including fever and chills
+- Signs of infection, such as fever and chills

-- Any new or unexpected symptoms
+- New or worsening symptoms

 If you think you have an emergency, call for medical help right away.

-American Optometric Association http://www.aoa.org
+American Optometric Association https://www.aoa.org

-Eye Smart—American Academy of Ophthalmology http://www.eyesmart.org
+Eye Smart—American Academy of Ophthalmology https://www.eyesmart.org

 Canadian Ophthalmological Society http://www.cos-sco.ca